jruesga/rview/Privacy.md

 What do we use your information for?
 ------------------------------------
-We use exclusively your username and password to authenticate you throught the Gerrit server you created the account to.
+We use exclusively your username and password to authenticate you through the Gerrit server you created the account to.

 How do we protect your information?